 4. You will now see the JSON response right in your browser.

-And that concludes the Practical Introduction to the Facebook Marketing API.
+And that concludes the Practical Introduction to the Facebook API.

-If you are looking for more video tutorials, head to our Youtube page.
+If you are looking for more video tutorials about Graph API, head to our Youtube page.

-If you want to dive right into building cool automations with the Facebook Marketing API without worrying about managing your access token and dealing with code yourself, check out the Kitchn.io product demo or get in touch with us.
+If you want to dive right into building cool automations with the Facebook API without worrying about managing your access token and dealing with code yourself, check out the Kitchn.io product demo and get in touch with us.
 We help D2C brands, and marketing agencies automate their paid social media ad operations and free their time for more important tasks.